 - Grant terms are for 2 years with the possibility of one two-year extension.

 - We request that publications containing data supported by grants acknowledge the support of the Rare Disease Foundation and BC Children’s Hospital Foundation (BCCHF).

-See summaries and videos of previously funded projects.Further Information:
+See summaries of previously funded projects.Further Information:

 For program inquiries or eligibility, please contact Chloe Lim, Program Coordinator at chloe.lim@ rarediseasefoundation.org or our Chief Medical Officer, Dr. Millan Patel at email@example.com.